 The peninsula is home to several distinct eco-regions.
 Most of the peninsula is deserts and xeric shrublands, although pine-oak forests are found in the mountains at the northern and southern ends of the peninsula.
 The south tip of the peninsula, which was formerly an island, has many species with affinities to tropical Mexico.

 Baja California is extremely biodiverse along its coasts.
 The Gulf of California and Baja California’s shores are home to one-third of Earth’s marine mammal species.
 California sea lions live on the state’s islands, while various types of whales, including the blue whale, breed in the region’s waters.

 Every year gray whales migrate more than 10,000 miles between their summer feeding grounds in the Arctic and the coastal lagoons of the southern Baja peninsula.

 San Ignacio is the only lagoon that remains undeveloped and pristine.
-Here the gray whales spend the months of December to April mating (quite the spectacle to behold), giving birth and feeding their young calves.
-San Ignacio Lagoon is within the El Vizcaino Biosphere Reserve, designated a Biosphere Reserve / World Heritage Site by the Mexican government in 1988.
+Here the gray whales spend the months of December to April mating, giving birth and feeding their young calves.
+San Ignacio Lagoon is within the El Vizcaino Biosphere Reserve, designated as a Biosphere Reserve / World Heritage Site by the Mexican government in 1988.